Utils#

 Parameters:

-• max_num (int, optional) – Max number of objects filter.
+• max_predictions (int) – Max number of objects filter.
+Zero means no limit.
 Defaults to 200.

 Returns: